locnnil/workshop/README.md

-# workspace
+# Workspace

 ## Installation

 ### Prerequisites

-SDK relies on LXD to orchestrate contatainers.
+Workspace relies on LXD to orchestrate contatainers.
 To install and configure LXD:

 ```sh
 sudo snap install lxd